Vegan Pineapple Cashew Cauliflower Rice

 - pinch of salt and pepper, to taste

 - In a large non-stick pan or wok, heat the coconut oil over medium heat.
-Add the onion and garlic and cook until it starts to soften.
+Add the onion and garlic and cook until it starts to soften, about 2-3 minutes.

-- Add the spices and cook for another minute or two.
+- Add the spices, stir and cook for another minute or two.

-- Add the cauliflower and carrot and cook for another 5-6 minutes.
+- Stir in the cauliflower and carrot and cook for another 5-6 minutes.